Graham Hawkes explains how a Deep Flight sub can 'fly' underwater

 December 16, 2010

 One thing was very clear at the recent Future of Electric Vehicles conference in San Jose – innovative design and development of electric vehicles is not restricted to the automotive sector.
 The case-in-point is the Deep Flight Super Falcon submersible.
 The two-occupant underwater vehicle was designed and manufactured by Hawkes Ocean Technologies, and is one of only two in the world.
-Like most of the other Hawkes vehicles, the Super Hawk is more like an underwater airplane than a submarine, soaring through the water column instead of rising and sinking.
+Like most of the other Hawkes vehicles, the Super Falcon is more like an underwater airplane than a submarine, soaring through the water column instead of rising and sinking.
 Company founder and Chief Technical Officer Graham Hawkes was a presenter at the conference, and showed us just how his submarine is able to “fly” underwater.

-The first Super Hawk was launched in 2008, and delivered to venture capitalist Tom Perkins for a price of US$1.2 million.
+The first Super Falcon was launched in 2008, and delivered to venture capitalist Tom Perkins for a price of US$1.2 million.
 The craft in the video belongs to Graham Hawkes himself.
 The positively-buoyant little submarine weighs 4,012 pounds (1,820 kg), can descend to 1,000 feet (305 meters), and is powered by two 48 V lithium-phosphate batteries.
 It can cruise for around six hours, and supply life support for 24 hours.

 Full specs are available on the Deep Flight website.